unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

     description: Get to know your fellow unpluggers a bit more
   - time: 19.30 PM
     what: Dinner
-    description: Home made, slowfood and very typical dinner
+    description: Home made, slow food and very typical dinner
 - day: FRIDAY, JUNE 28
   program:
-  - time: 6.30 AM
-    what: Yoga
-    description: Connect body and mind with nature
   - time: 7.30 AM
     what: Breakfast
     description: Get your energy for the day!
   - time: 9.30 AM
     what: Hiking Time
-    description: We start our descent to the Unplug Resort, passing through typical ALM.
+    description: We start our descent to the Unplug Resort
   - time: 12.30 AM
     what: Lunch Time
     description: Typical alpine Lunch
   - time: 15.00 PM
     what: Adrenalina time
-    description: We descent the river Noce in an epic adrenalia adventure.
+    description: We descend the river Noce in an epic adrenalinic adventure
   - time: 18.00 PM
     what: Back to the Unplug Resort
     description: Shower / SPA / Relax / Drinks
   - time: 20.30 PM
     what: Dinner
-    description: Home made, slowfood and very typical food
+    description: Home made, slow food and very typical food
   - time: 22.00 PM
-    what: DJ and sube party!!
+    what: DJ party!!
     description: Unplug V4 Closing party!
 - day: SATURDAY, JUNE 29
   program:
   - time: 7.30 AM
     what: Breakfast
-    description: Meet in the Hotel lobby and load up on energies for the day.
+    description: Meet in the Hotel lobby and load up on energies for the day
   - time: 8.30 AM
     what: Discussion tables
     description: If you're already awake
   - time: 10.00 AM
     what: Bye Bye Unplug Resort
     description: It's time to go back to the real world!
-Our bus leaves now.
+Our bus leaves now
   - time: 12.30 PM
     what: Bye!
     description: We say good bye!
 Please ensure you book travel from Verona Airport